flipperdevices/flipperzero-firmware/ReadMe.md

 - Fixed Sound Issues for some FAPs.
 - [New Animation Pack Release on Patreon: RM Select + 18PLUS](https://www.patreon.com/RogueMaster)
 - Fix path for Music Beeper
+- Fix some sound crash issues in FAPs.

 ## Install from Release
 FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE!